cfpb/capital-framework/src/cf-typography/usage.md

 #### Alternate meta header arrangements

-- Just some random variations to show off what you could do.
+This is just another set of variations to show off what you could do.

 <div class="meta-header">
     <a href="#" class="meta-header_right category-slug">